Victor Robles Player Props: Nationals vs. Cubs

-On Monday, Victor Robles (on the back of going 2-for-4 with a double and two RBI) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+On Tuesday, Victor Robles (batting .212 in his past 10 games) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
 First pitch is at 7:05 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with a double and two RBI) against the Pirates.
+He had a hitless performance in his last game (0-for-3) against the Cubs.

 Victor Robles Game Info & Props vs. the Cubs